SuperOfficeDocs/superoffice-docs/docs/api/web-services/index.md

 ## Authentication and Authorization

-Each request needs credentials to verify your identity.
+Every request needs a form of credential to verify ones identity.
 Credentials are passed to service APIs using headers.

 ### RESTful headers